FrancescoCrimi/CiccioSoft.Sqlite/README.md

 ## 📚 About This Project

-**CiccioSoft.Data.Sqlite** is a **didactic project** built with the philosophy of **"just for fun"** and learning.
+**CiccioSoft.Sqlite** is a **didactic project** built with the philosophy of **"just for fun"** and learning.
 It explores how to build SQLite data access layers from the ground up, providing a clear separation between low-level interoperability and high-level OOP abstractions.

 Whether you're learning about database interop, P/Invoke bindings, or how to design a clean data access library, this project serves as an educational reference implementation.